 Welcome!

-Hello everyone and welcome to my site!
 I would like to address a topic that some of my students have shared with me.
 Misleading, bogus web sites.
 These are sites that thieves have created to steal money from hard working people.
 So how do you know that this is not one of those sites?

 Here is the best way I can assure you that I am who I say I am:

-Every single course I offer is posted on the site.
+Every single course I offer is posted on this site.
 One can get in touch with the facility – please do not bombard facilities – but check out their web sites and you should see my course posted, or you can e-mail to confirm that yes indeed there is a course being held at their facility.

 You will also see below a listing of my graduates (yes, you can join the list once you have successfully completed the course!).
-You can always e-mail anyone on the list and ask about me – people who have met me and can tell you about the program.
+You can always e-mail anyone on the list and ask about me – people who have met me and can tell you about the course.

 Finally, ask around about me.
 I have been teaching courses nationally for over 20 years.
 I have worked at maintaining an honest reputation with both the facilities where courses are offered and my students.
 We treat the facilities and their horses with respect and kindness and I also treat my graduates with the same respect and kindness by offering them an amazing experience with the course of their choice, and also in offering post course help.
 I make myself available to my grads when they have questions about a horse they are working with and need to ask me for my opinion about what I think may be the issue and the soft tissue/massage solution.